Which skills make for effective group discussions?

 – Discuss the key skills that make for effective group discussions

 – Provide example strategies for body language, delivery, discussion language, interaction and preparation

 – Offer activities to check progress and understanding

-While the first lesson on group discussions explored the overall purpose and various assessment criteria for this type of academic assignment, this second lesson now focuses on the five key areas that make for effective discussions.
+While the first chapter on group discussions explored the overall purpose and various assessment criteria for this type of academic assignment, this second chapter now focuses on the five key areas that make for effective discussions.
 These areas are body language, delivery strategies, discussion strategies, interaction strategies and preparation.

 1. Body language

 - Gestures = such as using open hands to point towards another group member

 - Eye Contact = how the presenter uses their eyes to incorporate other speakers

 - Postures = whether sitting straight, spreading the legs, leaning or slouching

 - Positioning = how the listener turns to face those who are speaking